 But why is that?
 How does hypnosis work?
 And more importantly, how can people who experience anxiety get started using hypnosis right now?

-Gaining Control Over Our Thoughts
+Gaining Control Over Our Social Anxiety

 In other words, it’s all automatic.

-The truth is: We’ve taught the subconscious how to respond to these stimuli.
+Over time, we’ve taught the subconscious how to respond to these stimuli.
 And we’ve reinforced these ideas over many years.
 The subconscious, thusly, is very skilled at reacting, but unfortunately, this conditioned reaction is problematic, unhealthy and affects quality of life.

 Here’s the problem: Most of us are unfamiliar with hypnosis.
 It’s a foreign subject, and we don’t have the slightest clue how to get started.